Hunting Aerosurveys: History

 The firm incorporated Aerofilms Ltd and the Aircraft Operating Company.
 In 1947 it was using three types of aircraft: Austers, a Percival Proctor and a de Havilland Dragon Rapide and planned to acquire one or more Percival Mergansers.
 The company had contracts for work surveying for tin mining in Nigeria; oil in Arabia, Venezuela and Colombia; timber in Ontario; and mapping in Australia & Hong Kong (in 1963).

 Between 1957 and 1964, Hunting operated a specially converted Auster Autocar for smaller scale aerial survey work.

+The firm operated several Percival Prince aircraft for survey work in the UK and abroad.
+These were G-ALRY (a P.54 Survey Prince), G-AMLW Prince Series III, VP-KNN (ex G-ALRY) and VP-KRN Prince, both of Hunting Aerosurveys (East Africa) Ltd and G-AMOT (P.54 Survey Prince Series IIIA).

 In 1960 the firm was merged with Hunting Geophysics Ltd to form Hunting Surveys Ltd. Threatened with closure in the mid-1980s, it was merged with sister company Hunting Aerofilms Ltd to become simply Aerofilms Ltd in 1987.
 The new company was able to provide state-of-the-art serial survey work and associated mapping, with the oblique aerial photography that Aerofilms had been undertaking since 1919.
 In 1997 the company was sold to Simmons Mapping in Somerset, a move that ultimately led to the complete closure of the oblique photography business (and its long-established photo library) in 2006, with the vertical / survey side of the business passing to the Somerset operation.